 Wedding on hotel room lanai at Hawaiian Monarch Hotel

-Hawaiian Monarch Hotel – request a room with a large lanai facing the water or Diamond Head and have the ceremony on your lanai. video: https://youtu.be/5fjRVAyAOnY
+Hawaiian Monarch Hotel – request a room with a large lanai facing the water or Diamond Head and have the ceremony on your lanai.
+My rate is $275. https://youtu.be/5fjRVAyAOnY

 Wedding in the park at Iolani Palace